Missouri Department of Corrections Community Reentry Funding Initiative Evaluation and Project Management

-The Community Reentry Funding Initiative seeks to reduce reoffense among program participants by connecting them to vital services and programs.
-Services provided through the Initiative include: transportation, housing, basic essential, employment, mental health treatment, substance abuse treatment, academic, vocational education, and family assistance.
+The Community Reentry Funding Initiative seeks to reduce reoffense among probation and parolees under Missouri Department of Corrections supervision.
+The Initiative helps program participants by connecting them to vital services and programs.
+Services provided through the Initiative include transportation, housing, basic essentials, employment, mental health treatment, substance abuse treatment, academic, vocational education, and family assistance.
 The Initiative began with a pilot project in early 2009.

 The Missouri Department of Corrections has contracted with the Institute of Public Policy since the inception of the initiative.
 IPP serves as the funding managers and program evaluators of the Community Reentry Funding Initiative.
 IPP also provides technical assistance and guidance to funded programs.

 IPP conducts process and impact evaluations of the individually funded programs as well as the Initiative as a whole.
 The Missouri Department of Corrections and funded programs use the evaluation information to improve service delivery, communicate results to stakeholders, and ensure the effective use of resources.

 The Initiative was designed to address the needs of individuals under the supervision of Missouri Probation and Parole by providing the tools and services ex-offenders need to successfully reintegrate back into society.
 The goal of the Initiative is to increase access to vital services and programs as identified by local agencies, service providers, and Missouri Reentry Process (MRP) teams across the state.
 Funding is allocated to regions based on the offender population in those regions.